vanyle/vectarine/docs/user_manual.md

 ```

 You can use `px`, `gl`, `vw` and `vh` to define position on the screen using the coordinate system you prefer.
-Same for screen vectors.
-You can add a screen position to a screen vector and perform the usual operations you'd expect with them.
+Same for screen vectors, just use `pxDelta`, `glDelta`, etc...
-You can think of them as vectors with a unit.
+You can add or remove a screen vector to a screen position to get another position.
+In general, you can perform the usual operations you'd expect with them.

 `Graphics` contains a lot of other functions to draw images, text, arrows or polygons.
 See [luau-api/graphics.luau](./luau-api/graphics.luau) for the full list.
-All functions can use `Vec` or `ScreenPosition` to define position.
+All functions can use `Vec` or `ScreenPosition` to draw things.
 Use the style you prefer!

 ## Interacting with the user